On the Fourier coefficients of critical Gaussian multiplicative chaos: Introduction

 Here, $X$ and is a logarithmically correlated Gaussian field on $\mathbb{R}^d$, $\gamma>0$ is an inverse temperature parameter, and $\mathrm{d}x$ denotes Lebesgue measure on some Borel set $D\subseteq \mathbb{R}^d$.
 Initially motivated by the need for a rigorous model for energy dissipation and intermittency in the Kolmogorov-Obukhov-Mandelbrot theory of developed turbulence \cite{mandelbrot, kolmogorov, oboukhov}, this theory has since found applications in many other fields, including finance \cite{finance}, quantum gravity \cite{LQG}, the extreme values of log-correlated fields \cite{DingBramsonZeitouniGFF,DingRoyZeitouni,BiskupLouidor,BramsonDingZeitouni} (see also \cite{RV14} and the references therein) and related problems in random matrix theory and number theory (e.g., \cite{WebbL2, WebbL1, HarperRMF, HarperDeterministic, SaksmanWebb}).

 The difficulty in defining \eqref{eq:GMC} lies in the fact that such a field $X$ has a covariance kernel which is singular along the diagonal, being of the form

 for some smooth function $f:D\times D\longrightarrow\mathbb{R}$.
-It therefore cannot be defined point-wise and is instead a distribution (in the sense of Schwartz) with probability one.
-To rigorously define its exponential, one typically considers some regularisation $X_\epsilon$ of $X$ to eliminate the logarithmic singularity and defines $\mu_\gamma$ as the weak limit of
+It therefore cannot be defined pointwise and is instead a distribution (in the sense of Schwartz) with probability one.
+To rigorously define its exponential, one typically regularizes $X$ to obtain a family $(X_t)_{t}$ of (pointwise defined) Gaussian fields converging to $X$ as $t\to\infty$, and defines $\mu_\gamma$ as the weak limit of